Phat32/Phat32-Channel-Docs/docs/games/Beat Saber.rst

 `Beat Saber Manager <https://github.com/Zagrios/bs-manager>`_ is used to both control the version install of Beat Saber but also manage 90% of the mods

-We are playing with v1.29.1 for the best mod compatability
+I am playing on v1.29.1 for the best mod compatability for 3D models.
+Most of the mods are available in 1.31.1, with the exception for model mods

 Chat Commands
 -------------